-I have seen units with over 2 inches of sewer across the entire floor and all due to the simple fact that on ORG was blocked due to a pot plant, the pot plant prevented the overflow of sewer whilst the owner was away, however the unit above continued to use their toilets, showers and everything else for a period of days without noticing anything different, it wasn’t until the owner arrived home that the mess was discovered.
+I have seen units with over 2 inches of sewer across the entire floor and all due to the simple fact that ORG was blocked due to a pot plant, the pot plant prevented the overflow of sewer whilst the owner was away, however, the unit above continued to use their toilets, showers and everything else for a period of days without noticing anything different.
+It wasn’t until the owner arrived home that the mess was discovered.
 All this could have easily been prevented if the owner of the house understood what an ORG was and how it operated.

-Most council will issue warning letters and sometimes fines for houses that use their ORG to take away stormwater runoff or the like.
-This is a big No No in plumbing terms as storm water and sewer should always be in separate lines and disposed of in vastly different ways.
+Most councils will issue warning letters and sometimes fines for houses that use their ORG to take away stormwater runoff or the like.
+This is a big No-No in plumbing terms as stormwater and sewer should always be in separate lines and disposed of in vastly different ways.
 Can you imagine what your council sewer fees would be if they were made to treat millions of litres of additional stormwater runoff each week?
 At the end of the day, it’s really important that you understand these simple rules.